cableguy99/docs/docs/wp-and-research/economics-paper.md

 ## Token Voting and Staking

 -   **Token  voting**: Token holders can vote for Masternode Candidates by sending TAO to each Candidates specific voting address using the official governance d-app.
-Top 150 most voted Candidates will become Masternodes.
+The top 150 most voted Candidates will become Masternodes.
 Token holders can un-vote a Candidate, but the tokens will be locked for the next 48 hours (86,400  blocks) after the un-voting.

 -   **Staking**: Masternode token  deposits, and all  tokens used to vote for Masternodes will enter the staking program and earn block rewards in each epoch, plus any fees.